Q1. When are tryouts?

 Although the outdoor playing season runs from mid-May to mid-September, many divisions conduct indoor and outdoor training, development and conditioning sessions over a much longer period.
 Please refer to the Club Calendar for more information.

 Competitive teams (U13 – U18) and Development teams (U9 – U12) usually have two training sessions and one game per week.
-U8 players have two sessions per week on Mondays and Wednesdays.
+U6-U8 players have two sessions per week.

 Most teams play in three tournaments during the summer, one of which is the Peterborough Challenge held in June each year.
 The other two tournaments will be out of town.
 Selection of out of town tournaments will be determined by the team officials in consultation with the team parents.